nikhilnxvverma1/graphful/README.md

 # Graphful
+A good reason to learn Compiler design, is to create a language itself.
+Not necessarily a programming language but a simple data "holding" language.
 Graphful is a domain specific language(DSL) for defining graph data.
 Unlike JSON and XML, Graphful establishes connections (as edges) between data nodes.

 ## Description
 To create any language, there are essentially two levels of development: The __frontend__ and the __backend__.
 Each contains a series of stages.
 The __frontend__ invloves a language's syntax, semantics and intermediate code.
 The __backend__ essentially comprises of the final _value_ that one aims achieve.
 In this case, the aim is to capture graph based data in a textual format.